98/100

 Wine rated (2023 guide) 96/100

-Cheval des Andes 2020 is a blend of 49% Cabernet Sauvignon, 49% Malbec, and 2% Petit Verdot from Paraje Altamira in the Uco Valley and Las Compuertas in Luján de Cuyo.
-Aged in French oak barrels, it is purple in the glass with garnet highlights.
-The nose reveals a judicious approach to the heat of 2020, with aromas of ripe plum, redcurrant, mint, and notes of white pepper on a bed of bay leaves and cedar.
-The palate is dry and velvety, with rich, polished tannins that give a juicy and balanced sensation.
-The balsamic notes and richness on the palate reflect the character of the year, while the finish is dynamic and persistent.
-2025-2035
+The 2020 Cheval des Andes is a blend of 49% Cabernet Sauvignon, 49% Malbec, and 2% Petit Verdot from Paraje Altamira in the Uco Valley and Las Compuertas in Luján de Cuyo.
+Aged in French oak barrels, it appears purple in the glass with garnet highlights.
+The nose reveals a judicious expression of the 2020 vintage’s warmth, with aromas of ripe plum, red currant, and mint, along with notes of white pepper on a bed of bay leaf and cedar.
+The palate is dry and velvety, with rich, polished tannins that deliver a juicy, balanced sensation.
+The balsamic notes and richness on the palate reflect the character of the vintage, while the finish is lively and persistent.
+2025–2035

 James Suckling